feral-dot-io/leptos-chartistry/README.md

     - Need a general write up on difficulties
     - Stacked colours iterate but should use sequential colours with "min step by" fn
     - Default stacked colours is not one colour
+- Aspect ratio misapplies options on calculation. e.g., when determining the width and have height+ratio then width options are applied to the height.
+This implies the outer+height calculation should be removed from the API.

 ## Design experiments and notes: